Graduate Student Life

 We also work to support students through their academic career, whether it’s health and wellness services, technology, or helping you find housing.
 Graduate students can connect for on-campus advocacy, organized social events, and academic and professional development through the Student Union Network (SUN).

-For diverse students and those interested in multicultural perspectives and support, the Office of Inclusion and Multicultural Engagement is a wonderful resource.
+For diverse students and those interested in multicultural perspectives and support, the Office of Inclusion and Multicultural Engagement and the Graduate Students of Color Alliance (GSOCA) are wonderful resources.
 Other available resources are detailed on the Student Resources page.

 Critical information about graduate school policies can be found in the student handbook, The Navigator.